DavidVavilov/Stocky/README.md

 # Stocky
-A stock data info Discord Bot
+A discord bot that gives data about stocks

 ### Example -